wp-cool-tools/purify-wp-menues/README.txt

 == Description ==

 Improve page speed by letting slim down the HTML code of menus and category lists to the only CSS classes and attributes your theme needs.

-The plugin is available in English, Spanish (Español) and German (Deutsch).

 = Less code, higher page speed =